strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 * After the upgrade of the Strimzi Cluster Operator:
     * When the new version of the Cluster Operator supports a new default Kafka version and `Kafka.spec.kafka.version` is not set.
     * When the user changes `Kafka.spec.kafka.version` in parallel with the Strimzi Cluster Operator upgrade.
-* When user requests Kafka upgrade by changing `Kafka.spec.kafka.version`.
+* When the user requests Kafka upgrade by changing `Kafka.spec.kafka.version`.

 In both cases, the Strimzi Cluster Operator will:
 1. Validate that the metadata version currently used is compatible with the new Kafka version (it will check that it is lower than the new Kafka version).